cased/supersonic/README.md

 ### Working with Files and Content

-Supersonic provides four main ways to create PRs, each designed for different use cases:
+Supersonic provides four main ways to create PRs, each designed for different use cases.
+You can customize everything with keyword arguments, demonstrated below.

 #### 1. Single File Updates (`create_pr_from_file`)